Fires involving active mobility devices down 26.9% in 2025; total number of fires up slightly: SCDF

 Of these, 239,855 were emergency calls, 11,064 were non-emergency calls and 6,239 were false alarms.

-Of the emergency calls, 78.6 per cent were medical-related, 16.9 per cent were trauma cases and the remaining 4.5 per cent were road traffic accidents.
+Of the emergency calls, 78.6 per cent were related to medical issues, 16.9 per cent involved trauma cases and the remaining 4.5 per cent were regarding road traffic accidents.

 Nearly half of all EMS calls received involved seniors aged 65 and above.